Wesztman/glrl/README.md

-# glrl - Green light/Red light
+# rlgl - Red light, Green light

-Green light/Red light, or glrl in short, is a simple status monitor written in bash.
+Red light, Green Light, or rlgl in short, is a simple status monitor written in bash.
 Use it to monitor anything that can evaluate into a bash boolean expression.

 Use config.yaml to list bash commands that evaluate to true or false (auto reloads on changes while running)